pulsar-edit/pulsar-edit.github.io/outline.md

 ### Include in Core Hacking or Behind Pulsar

-- Make sure we include (in Ch 3 or Ch4 or both)
+- Make sure we include (in Core Hacking, Behind Pulsar or both)
   - views / models
   - settings (how to enable the settings button on the package installer)
   - notifications package